Sam Weideman: AFL career

 Following the conclusion of the 2022 AFL season, Weideman was traded to Essendon in search of more opportunities as a key forward.
+Weidemen played 17 games over two seasons for Essendon before being delisted at the end of the 2024 season.

+In 2025 Weideman returned to his roots suiting up with Vermont.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2024 season.